Back to School Scavenger Hunt Ideas for Teachers and Staff

 Using GooseChase as a Way to Increase Staff Engagement

 Meet Wendy Jones!
 Wendy is a teacher at Whitney Intermediate School.
 After 14 years of teaching, she is hard at work helping students learn various math concepts and skills!
-When not working, you can probably find Wendy spending time at home with her twin girls!
+Out of the classroom, you can probably find Wendy spending time at home with her twin girls!

 Wendy thought using GooseChase was a great way to take a traditional scavenger hunt and turn it into a more social and inclusive activity.
 Her game focussed on reviewing the basic procedures and expectations for the upcoming school year.
-To say her hunt went well would be an understatement!
-Wendy’s colleagues had a blast, smiling and laughing from start to finish!
+To say her hunt went well would be an understatement: Wendy’s colleagues had a blast, smiling and laughing from start to finish, and they were even better prepared for the first day of school.

 Check out some of the missions that Wendy included in her Back to School Staff Extravaganza Game! !